-Our undergraduate offerings include bachelor’s degrees in pharmaceutical chemistry, biochemistry and molecular biology, and cheminformatics, in addition to our ACS-certified chemistry degree.
+Our undergraduate offerings include bachelor's degrees in medicinal chemistry, biochemistry and molecular biology, and cheminformatics, in addition to our ACS-certified chemistry degree.
 Our degree programs provide preparation for a career in the chemical industry or the government, graduate school, health programs including medical school, and law school.
-The department’s innovative Studio Lab provides a supportive learning environment for chemistry majors.
+The departments innovative Studio Lab provides a supportive learning environment for chemistry majors.

 The department has connections with high-profile employers, such as Los Alamos National Laboratory, who offer co-op and internship opportunities.